Thousands Evacuated As Floods Hit North Korea: State TV - UrduPoint

 The report said "hundreds of hectares of farmland" were also submerged or lost in South Hamgyong Province, on top of the severely affected homes and roads, as river levees collapsed.

+North Korean leader Kim Jong Un "issued an order to render powerful national material and financial support to South Hamgyong Province in its recovery campaign," the official Korean Central news Agency reported on Sunday.

-With the soil already saturated, further rains could cause more damage, Ri Yong Nam, the deputy head of the North's meteorological agency, told the broadcaster.
+Officials in South Hamgyong who met on Thursday discussed "emergency measures to promptly stabilize the living of people in the disaster-hit areas, further tightening emergency epidemic prevention work and minimizing the damage to crops," KCNA said With the soil already saturated, further rains could cause more damage, Ri Yong Nam, the deputy head of the North's meteorological agency, told KCTV.

 "We expect heavy rain until the 10th of August in various regions, centring around the east coast area," Ri said.